Will EMP Destroy Anything Electronic NOT Plugged Into The Grid?

 ONE SECOND AFTER

-When the EMP (electro magnetic pulse) strikes, be it from a massive solar flare event, a nuclear explosion at altitude, an EMP bomb, or a focused EMP weapon, it does the same thing… emit a pulse of fairly broadband energy which radiates outward from the source.
+It’s not a sole determining factor.
+Plugged in or not.
+It makes some difference.
+But it’s not necessarily a sole determining factor to the survivability of the electronic device.
+When the EMP (electromagnetic pulse) strikes, be it from a massive solar flare event (CME, coronal mass ejection), or a nuclear explosion at altitude (an EMP bomb), it does a similar thing… Emit a pulse of fairly broadband high energy (volts per square meter) which radiates outward from the source.

 Ted Koppel gets in-depth regarding America’s EMP threat: